christa-ux/SilverSmiles/README.md

  </p>

  ## Color Palette
 In designing our app, SilverSmiles, tailored for the elderly, we prioritized a color palette that enhances visibility, readability, and emotional well-being.
-Our selection includes navy blue and red, creating a distinctive effect between elements, complemented by beige and gray to create a calming effects.
+We meticulously chose our colors based on a <a href="https://eldertech.org/color-in-designing-technology-for-seniors/#:~:text=Navy%20blue%2C%20sky%20blue%2C%20and%20aquamarine%20are%20particular,Blue%20can%20reduce%20mental%20excitability%20and%20help%20concentration" target="_blank"> past research</a> involving elderly participants, aiming to identify color preferences among our target demographic.

+High contrast between text and background colors was a critical factor, ensuring that all information is easily readable for users with varying degrees of vision clarity, and carefully considering the needs of those with color blindness.
  The formal names of the colors that we opted for in the app are :
  -Space cadet